johnwcowan/r7rs-work/CompoundObjectsCowan.md

 satisfying `compound-type?` whose car is *sym*, then it returns the cdr of the first such type object; otherwise it returns `#f`.

-If *obj* is not a compound object, then if it satisfies `compound?` and its car is *sym*, then it returns the cdr of *obj*; otherwise it returns `#f`.
+If *obj* is not a compound object, then if it satisfies `compound-type?` and its car is *sym*, then it returns the cdr of *obj*; otherwise it returns `#f`.